mattriley/agile-avatars/task-helpers/readme-gen/src/README-TEMPLATE.md

 __Example: A component test that depends on shared state__

-This test initialises the application by calling the `boot` function and uses the `components` module to create an 'options bar' which should initially be hidden.
+This test initialises the application by invoking `boot()` and uses the `components` module to create an 'options bar' which should initially be hidden.
 It then uses the `services` module to insert a tag which should cause the options bar to become visible.

 <%- renderJsFile('tests/components/options-bar.test.js') %>

-NB: As mentioned previously, the `boot` function has 1 required argument - `window`.
-This version of the `boot` function is actually a wrapper that supplies an instance of `window` provided by [JSDOM](https://github.com/jsdom/jsdom) to the original `boot` function for testing purposes.
+NB: As mentioned previously, `boot()` has 1 required argument - `window`.
+This version of `boot()` is actually a wrapper that supplies an instance of `window` provided by [JSDOM](https://github.com/jsdom/jsdom) to the original `boot` function for testing purposes.

 __Example: A service test that depends on IO__